fionasguo/CompareNet_662finalproj/README.md

 In the original paper, the news text (TextEncoder) and entity description (EntityEncoder) encoder uses LSTM for representation learning.
 We replace it with pretrained sentence-BERT.

-## the following files have modifications made by us.
+## The following files have modifications made by us:

 (The modifications are boxed and labeled by "Modified by Fiona Guo")